zachreborn/terraform-modules/modules/aws/identity_center/permission_set/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 ### Managed Policy Example
-This example will create a permission set, attach a managed policy to it, and assign the permission set to a list of groups.
+This example will create a permission set, attach a managed policy to it, assign the permission set to a list of groups, and assigns the permission set to a list of AWS accounts.
 This is the recommended way to use this module as the built-in permission sets are managed policies.
 ```
 module "admins_permissions" {
   source = "github.com/zachreborn/terraform-modules//modules/aws/identity_center/permission_set"